denoland/deno/docs/npm_nodejs/cdns.md

 - They resolve all the dependencies as the modules are served, meaning that all the "magical" Node.js resolution logic is handled by the CDN.
-- Often, they inform Deno of type definitions for a package, meaning that Deno and use them to type check your code and provide a better development experience.
+- Often, they inform Deno of type definitions for a package, meaning that Deno can use them to type check your code and provide a better development experience.
 - The CDNs also "polyfill" the built-in Node.js modules, making a lot of code that leverages the built-in Node.js modules _just work_.